DSD-DBS/capella-collab-manager/docs/user/docs/installation.md

         microk8s config > $HOME/.kube/config
         chmod 600 $HOME/.kube/config # Nobody else should be able to read the configuration
         ```
+    5. Optional, but recommended: Set up a NFS for workspaces and Juypter file-shares.
+        The default `hostpath-storage` of microK8S doesn't enforce the specified capacity on PVCs.
+        This can be exploited by a user uploading so much data to their workspace that
+        the server goes out of disk storage.

+        Please follow the official instructions: <https://microk8s.io/docs/nfs> <br />
+        Make sure to update the storageClass in the `values.yaml` in step 6 to `nfs-csi`.

 === "k3d"